StasonJatham/linkedin-skillbot/README.md

 ```
 ### Where it didnt work
 This could be, because the answers aren't correct or it didnt find the correct question/answer file.
+PSA: This list is probably not complete, these are just the ones I noticed.
 - Object-Oriented Programming (OOP) Assessment
 - Rust (Programming Language) Assessment
 - JSON Assessment